Register Your Prairie

 Remnant: An original, native natural community (e.g., prairie or forest) that has survived on a site to the present day (e.g., a prairie that has never been plowed), but was once part of a larger, original landscape.
 These are rare, but very important to prairie conservation.

 Restoration: A native ecosystem that has been taken over to some degree by another plant community and is managed to restore pre-settlement vegetation.
 Restorations sometimes involve supplementation with seeds from plants that may have grown on the site in the past.
 Restorations usually involve removing invasive plant species.

-1) the landowner completes NPAT’s heritage registration form accounting for and describing property-specific data; i.e., the native grasses and forbs, percentage of ground cover/ invasive vegetation, past use and history as well as describing the current use and type(s) of management in place.
+1) the landowner completes NPAT’s prairie registration form accounting for and describing property-specific data; i.e., the native grasses and forbs, percentage of ground cover/ invasive vegetation, past use and history as well as describing the current use and type(s) of management in place.

 2) A nominal registration fee payable to NPAT is submitted with the completed form.
 See below.

 -a sign to post on the land, designating it as a registered Native Texas Prairie.